-· Analog circuits Circuits on a semiconductor that monitor, condition, amplify or transform analog signals, which are signals that vary continuously over a wide range of values.
+Analog circuits Circuits on a semiconductor that monitor, condition, amplify or transform analog signals, which are signals that vary continuously over a wide range of values.
 Analog circuits process analog signals translated from real world phenomena such as sound, light, heat and motion.
-COF Chip on Film.
-A technology that allows for integrated circuits to be imprinted onto a tape film.
 DDR-SDRAM Double Data Rate Synchronous Dynamic Random Access Memory.
 Memory semiconductor that can be read from, or written to, at double the rate of traditional SDRAM semiconductors.
 DDR2-SDRAM Advanced DDR-SDRAM semiconductors that can be read from, or written to, at a significantly higher rate than DDR-SDRAM semiconductors.
 DDR3-SDRAM DDR-SDRAM semiconductors that be read from, or written to, at a significantly higher rate than DDR2-SDRAM semiconductors.
 DDR4-SDRAM The next generation DDR-SDRAM semiconductors that can be read from, or written to, at a significantly higher rate than DDR3-SDRAM semiconductors.
 Digital circuits Circuits that perform binary arithmetic functions on data represented by a series of on/off states.
 DRAM Dynamic Random Access Memory.
 Devices that store a large volume of data and can read and write data freely.
-Because of their volatile characteristics, periodic rewriting of data is required to maintain memory information.
+Because of their volatile characteristics, periodic re-writing of data is required to maintain memory information.
 Foundries Semiconductor manufacturing service providers that manufacture semiconductors based on their customers' semiconductor designs.
 Fabless Manufacturers that outsource their entire production to external entities, instead of having their own manufacturing facilities.
 Flash memory Memory devices that electrically erase or write data freely.
 Devices with nonvolatile memory which is maintained even when the power is turned off.
 Integrated circuit An electric part made of a combination of many transistors on a silicon wafer.
 LCD driver integrated circuits Integrated circuits that operate LCD (Liquid Crystal Display).
 Logic circuits Circuits that perform binary arithmetic functions.
 Memory circuits Circuits that store data and programs.
 MCP Multi Chip Package.
 A package which combines multiple chips with different functions.
 MCU Micro Controller Unit.
 An integrated circuit that contains all necessary functions required for a small-scale computer system.
+MPU Microprocessor unit.
+A microprocessor incorporates most or all of the functions of a computer's central processing unit on a single integrated circuit.
 NAND A type of flash memory that is primarily used for data storage due to its large storage capability.
 NOR A type of flash memory that is primarily used for memorization of programs due to its random access capability.
-OPENSTAR® The name of the open architecture standard made publicly available by Advantest.
+OPENSTAR ® The name of the open architecture standard made publicly available by Advantest.
 SGRAM Synchronous Graphics Random Access Memory-SDRAM with added graphics functions.
 SoC System on a Chip.
 A chip that integrates functions, including logic, memory and signaling, that are conventionally executed with multiple chips and requires smaller space and significantly less electricity.
-TAB Tape-Automated Bonding.
-A technology that allows integrated circuit chips to be thinly mounted using tape film.
 Test houses Providers of semiconductor test services.
 Testing for KGD Known Good Die.
 Testing for KGD is conducted to guarantee that semiconductor bare chips are in good quality.